OR WAIT 15 SECS

 WFHC market research found that women aren't getting what they want-particularly, greater use of natural products and more individualized ways to manage their healthcare.
 The company's two leading products fill that need: the Ortho-Est pill comes in two doses, the Esclim patch has five formulations, and both are soy-based estrogens.
 That approach distinguishes it from larger companies, such as Wyeth, which controls 75 percent of the $2.5 billion HRT market.
 WFHC sales reps bring those differentiated messages to clinicians, breaking through the clutter of information about the benefits and risks of estrogen products.

-Test and Treat Women worry that taking HRT will lead to cancer, so compliance is a problem, according to Childs.
+Women worry that taking HRT will lead to cancer, so compliance is a problem, according to Childs.

 Based on that, the company developed a protocol called "Test and Treat," which WFHC supports through medical education and promotions such as "lunch and learn" events and teleconferences.
 Test and Treat involves measuring estrogen levels in the blood before prescribing HRT, then testing again after two months to evaluate the treatment's effectiveness.
 The idea is to minimize side effects by finding the lowest effective dose.
 Although the protocol is a marketing concept that supports Esclim, the practice is backed as clinically sound by WFHC's health advisory board, made up of opinion-leaders and notable physicians specializing in women's health.
 Other areas of medicine, such as endocrinology, already use that approach to determine dosing, yet women are traditionally prescribed an empirically determined dose of hormones, usually based on symptoms.